Looking for a Geology Lesson? It’s Here on One of Our Largest and Most Diverse Properties

 Clearcutting and constant buffeting by Lake Michigan’s wind and waves never gave these barrier dunes and their forest a chance to stabilize.
 Most of the sand continues to shift with the elements, much as it has since the dunes’ formation during the Lake Nipissing era.

 “Whenever I reach the top of the stairs at Houdek Dunes Natural Area, I am amazed at the beauty and serenity of this special place.
-From the amazing vistas of the barrier dunes that make up most of the landscape to the unique hardwood forest featuring some of the largest white birch trees in northern Michigan, few will miss the wonderful message that nature provides.”–Tom Dunfee, Retired Board Chairman and Docent
+From the amazing vistas of the barrier dunes that make up most of the landscape to the unique hardwood forest featuring some of the largest white birch trees in northern Michigan, few will miss the wonderful message that nature provides.”–Tom Dunfee, retired Board Chairman and former Docent

 The trail system here takes in an easy to challenging 3.3 miles.
 The 3/4 and 1- 1/2 mile loops can be covered in 2 hours.
 Moderate hiking includes sandy trails, stairs, and slopes.
 Info kiosk at trail head, benches at ancient maple.
 Beautiful octagon-shaped deck and sitting area overlooking Houdek Creek, built and donated by the Houdek Family.
 Note: there is a significant stand of poison ivy near the entrance.
 Take care to stay on the wide trail.